-After his father was executed, young King Charles II increasingly saw a military resolution as the only way to escape exile and to reclaim the kingdom he saw as his birthright.
-So, in the Fall of 1649, he gathered his court, and his small fleet departed France for Jersey, on his way to negotiate with the Scots to take up the throne of Scotland.
-With his eye ever on England, he ultimately intended to use the Scottish army to retake England and to then re-unite the three kingdoms of England, Scotland and Ireland.
+After his father was executed, young King Charles II increasingly saw a military resolution as the only way to escape the tenuousness of life in exile and to reclaim the kingdom he saw as his birthright.
+So, in the Fall of 1649, he gathered his court, and his small fleet departed France for Jersey, on his way to negotiate to ascend the throne of Ireland or Scotland.
+With his eye ever on England, he ultimately intended to use the army of his hoped for kingdom to retake England and to thus re-unite the three kingdoms of England, Scotland and Ireland.

 All the time he was in France, King Charles II fondly remembered the hospitality he’d received from the loyalists of Jersey during his two month stay there three years before.
 Returning there in September 1649, he would not be disappointed.
 Under the leadership of George Cartaret, the island rallied to his support again, providing winter refuge and a chance to make arrangements to meet with representatives of Scotland in Brest, France.